mystborn/sso_string/string_format_time_cstr.md

 | format | const |  A string that contains the text and time format specifiers to be written. |
 | timeptr | const | The time value used to format the string. |

-**Returns:** @return result if the argument was non-null.
+**Returns:** result if the argument was non-null.
 Otherwise a newly allocated string that contains the time format result.
 NULL on error.